 But don’t think that little things don’t matter!
 It just takes a bit of effort to go a long distance.
 Here you can find some tips to make your life a little greener, too.

 Are you really serious about Green Living and Going Green?
 Then, consider taking some big steps, what about changing your career and contributing to the development of clean energy technologies?
 If you don’t have a high school diploma, you can get your GED diploma (even if you just study online) and apply for a green career, it might be something for you!
+Check out these MyCareerTools free practice tests for the GED exam.

 Clean energy careers are hot, they are favorite choices of career for many students who are attracted by many well-paid and in-demand jobs.
 Clean energy job would make you feel good and will benefit our mother-earth.